By Craig Neil. This post includes affiliate links.

 As far as researching places to stay goes, by far the best resource is the website Barra Accommodation which has a great selection of properties along with useful reviews from previous customers, or failing that head to AirBnB or Travel Supermarket.

-3: Barra is joined to the Isle of Vatersay by a short causeway that allows easy access to the gorgeous beaches of Traigh Shiar and Traigh a Bhaigh which are famed for their Caribbean-esque turquoise waters and pristine white sand.
+3: A brief causeway connects Barra to the Isle of Vatersay, making it simple to reach the stunning beaches of Traigh Shiar and Traigh a Bhaigh, which are well-known for their Caribbean-like turquoise waters and immaculate white sand.

 The best sea kayak route (in my opinion) goes from Castlebay to Vatersay and around the coastline to Traigh a Bhaigh beach.
 The large bays of both islands offer shelter from the waves and the views are nothing short of outstanding.